Investigating judge (France): Precursors

 Until the development of the Medieval Inquisition in the 12th century, the legal systems used in medieval Europe generally relied on the adversarial system to determine whether someone should be tried and whether a person was guilty or innocent.

 Beginning in 1198, Pope Innocent III issued a series of decretals that reformed the ecclesiastical court system, empowering ecclesiastical courts to summon and interrogate witnesses on their own initiative.
-This was confired by the Fourth Lateran Council in 1215.
+This was confirmed by the Fourth Lateran Council in 1215.
 As a result, in parts of continental Europe, the ecclesiastical courts operating under the inquisitional procedure became the dominant method by which disputes were adjudicated.
 In France, the parlements — lay courts — also employed inquisitorial proceedings.

 Origins

 In France, the investigative judge has been a feature of the judicial system since the mid-19th century, and the preliminary investigative procedure has been a part of the judicial system from at least the 17th century.
 The sweeping powers traditionally entrusted to the investigating judge were so broad that Honoré de Balzac called the investigating judge "the most powerful man in France" in the 19th century.
 In a celebrated although exaggerated passage, Balzac wrote that "No human authority, neither the king nor the minister of justice nor the prime minister can intrude on the power of the investigating judge, no one can stop him, nobody gives him orders.
 He is sovereign, obeying only his conscience and the law."